 May 31, 2014:

-www.auca.kg, whom I knew from the NU faculty because I am an NU trustee,
+whom I knew as an NU faculty member during my service as an NU trustee,

 I arrived in Bishkek on Tuesday, May 28, and spent time meeting with AUCA students, faculty, and staff.